 On 26 March 2020 the President of Vanuatu signed a declaration for a State of Emergency (SOE) over the whole of Vanuatu for a two-week period, for the purpose of strengthening prevention and containment measures in response to the COVID-19 global pandemic.
 Since April the SOE has been extended multiple times for the dual purposes of continuing COVID-19 prevention and containment measures as well as responding to Tropical Cyclone Harold which impacted Vanuatu on 6 – 7 April 2020.

-On Wednesday 24th of December 2020 the SOE regarding COVID-19 was extended from 1st January to 31st of July 2021 due to the continuous global existence of COVID-19 .
+On 8 July 2021 the SOE regarding COVID-19 was extended from 1 August 2021 to 31 December 2021 due to the continuous global existence of COVID-19 .
 These SOE Declarations allow special powers as set out in the Disaster Risk Management Act No. 23 of 2019.

 The following groups have responsibility for coordinating and implementing COVID-19 preparedness and response activities in Vanuatu: